List of civil parishes in Somerset: Current position

 Recent governments have encouraged the formation of town and parish councils in unparished areas, and the Local Government and Rating Act 1997 gave local residents the right to demand the creation of a new civil parish.
 A parish council can become a town council unilaterally, simply by resolution; and a civil parish can also gain city status, but only if that is granted by the Crown.
 The chairman of a town or city council is called a mayor.
 There are currently 28 civil parishes in the county with the status of a town, and one (Wells) with city status.
-The Local Government and Public Involvement in Health Act 2007 introduced alternative names: a parish council can now chose to be called a community; village; or neighbourhood council.
+The Local Government and Public Involvement in Health Act 2007 introduced alternative names: a parish council can now choose to be called a community; village; or neighbourhood council.

 Bath and North East Somerset

 The area of the city of Bath which was part of Bath County Borough is unparished.